Generic Name: alpha-1 proteinase inhibitor (human) (AL-fa PROE-teen-ase in-HIB-i-ter)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Glassia solution:

-Glassia solution is usually handled and stored by a health care provider.
-If you are using Glassia solution at home, store Glassia solution as directed by your pharmacist or health care provider.
-Keep Glassia solution, as well as needles and syringes, out of the reach of children and away from pets.
+Glassia solution is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines, as well as needles and syringes, out of the reach of children and away from pets.

 - If you have any questions about Glassia solution, please talk with your doctor, pharmacist, or other health care provider.